crashkonijn/GOAP/Package/Documentation/Actions.md

 namespace Demos.Actions
 {
-    [CreateAssetMenu(menuName = "Goap/Actions/WanderAction")]
     public class WanderAction : ActionBase<WanderAction.Data>
     {
-        // This method is called before the action is performed.
-It is used to initialize the action data. public override Data CreateData()
-        {
-            return new Data();
-        }

         // This method is called when the action is started.
 It is used to initialize the action. public override void OnStart(IMonoAgent agent, Data data) {